This link will take you to the electronic medicines compendium (emc) website, which is a non-Novartis website.

 Please refer to the KESIMPTA Summary of Product Characteristics (SmPC) for further information.1

-• Efficacy: KESIMPTA has demonstrated efficacy in ASCLEPIOS I and II (2-year core studies), two Phase III randomised, double-blind, double-dummy, active comparator-controlled, parallel-group, multicentre pivotal trials, comparing a range of outcomes to active comparator teriflunomide in 1882 patients with relapsing MS, following patients for up to 6 years (including the 4-year extension phase, ALITHIOS study).1–3 ALITHIOS is an ongoing, open-label, single-arm, umbrella-extension, Phase IIIb study assessing the risk–benefit profile of KESIMPTA (20 mg subcutaneously every 4 weeks) and its tolerability in patients with RMS.
-The study enrolled 1703 patients with RMS from the APLIOS, APOLITOS and ASCLEPIOS I/II trials who continued KESIMPTA treatment.2,5 The primary endpoint, annualised relapse rate, was defined as the number of confirmed relapses of multiple sclerosis per year, according to pre-specified criteria.
-Secondary endpoints included disability worsening confirmed at 3 months and 6 months, disability improvement confirmed at 6 months, the number of gadolinium-enhancing lesions per T1-weighted magnetic resonance imaging (MRI) scan, the annualised rate of new or enlarging lesions on T2-weighted MRI, serum neurofilament light chain levels at Month 3, and change in brain volume3
+• Efficacy: KESIMPTA has demonstrated efficacy in ASCLEPIOS I and II (2-year core studies), two Phase III randomised, double-blind, double-dummy, active comparator-controlled, parallel-group, multicentre pivotal trials, comparing a range of outcomes to active comparator teriflunomide in 1882 patients with RMS, following patients for up to 6 years (including the 4-year extension phase, the ALITHIOS study).1,4,5 ALITHIOS is an ongoing, open-label, single-arm, umbrella-extension, Phase IIIb study assessing the risk–benefit profile of KESIMPTA (20 mg subcutaneously every 4 weeks) and its tolerability in patients with RMS.
+The study enrolled 1703 patients with RMS from the APLIOS, APOLITOS and ASCLEPIOS I/II trials who continued KESIMPTA treatment.4,6 The primary endpoint, annualised relapse rate (ARR), was defined as the number of confirmed relapses of MS per year, according to pre-specified criteria.
+Secondary endpoints included disability worsening confirmed at 3 months or 6 months, disability improvement confirmed at 6 months, the number of gadolinium-enhancing lesions per T1-weighted magnetic resonance imaging (MRI) scan, the annualised rate of new or enlarging lesions on T2-weighted MRI, serum neurofilament light chain levels at Month 3, and change in brain volume5

-• Safety profile: Across the pooled analysis of ASCLEPIOS clinical trials, ofatumumab exhibited a comparable safety profile to teriflunomide.1 In the ALITHIOS open-label extension, KESIMPTA's safety profile remained consistent over 6 years and no unexpected safety signals were observed.2 Please refer to the KESIMPTA safety profile for more information
+• Safety profile: Across the pooled analysis of ASCLEPIOS clinical trials, ofatumumab exhibited a comparable safety profile to teriflunomide.1,5 In the ALITHIOS open-label extension, KESIMPTA's safety profile remained generally consistent over 7 years and no unexpected safety signals were observed.2 Please refer to the KESIMPTA safety profile for more information

 Contraindications1